-NOTE: For more information about using a batch file, refer to "Unattended Configuration using Startnet.cmd" in this chapter.
+For more information about using a batch file, refer to "Unattended configuration using startnet.cmd (on page 25)."

-- 3. Create the file custom.cmd in WinPE_Directory\Platform\system32 directory to perform the following tasks: - Configure the system BIOS with the appropriate settings. - Configure the storage RAID controller if necessary. - Configure the iLO if necessary. - Reboot the system if necessary. - 4.
-Build an ISO image using the Windows PE folder. - 5.
-Create a Windows PE CD using the ISO image.
+- 3. Create the file custom.cmd in WinPE_Directory\Platform\system32 directory to perform the following tasks: - Configure the system BIOS with the appropriate settings. - Configure the storage RAID controller, if necessary. - Configure the iLO, if necessary. - Reboot the system, if necessary. - 4.
+Build an ISO image using the Windows® PE folder. - 5.
+Create a Windows® PE CD using the ISO image.